Diksha-Bnasal/volatility-forecasting-hedgefund/README.md

 ---

 ## Purpose
-This project showcases the **full research cycle used in hedge funds** — hypothesis formulation, data processing, statistical modeling, strategy construction, and performance evaluation — all implemented in **Python and R**.
+This project showcases the **full research cycle used in hedge funds** — hypothesis formulation, data processing, statistical modeling, strategy construction, and performance evaluation — implemented in **Python and R**.

+---

+## Technologies / Tools Used
+- Python, R, Jupyter Notebook
+- pandas, numpy, statsmodels, matplotlib, seaborn
+- GitHub for version control and project documentation

 ---